jondo/paperpile/catalyst/root/ext4/src/chart/README.md

         radius: 100,
         fill: '#cc5'
     });

-    //now do stuff with the sprite, like changing its properties: myCircle.setAttributes({
+    // Now do stuff with the sprite, like changing its properties: myCircle.setAttributes({
         fill: '#ccc'
     }, true);

-    //or animate an attribute on the sprite myCircle.animate({
+    // or animate an attribute on the sprite myCircle.animate({
         to: {
             fill: '#555'
         },
         duration: 2000
     });

-    //add a mouseup listener to the sprite myCircle.addListener('mouseup', function() {
+    // Add a mouseup listener to the sprite myCircle.addListener('mouseup', function() {
         alert('mouse upped!');
     });